statisticalbiotechnology/dsbook/dsbook/network/pathway.md

 ## Pathway Databases

+Examples of commonly used pathway databases include [**KEGG**](https://www.kegg.jp/), [**Reactome**](https://reactome.org/), [**WikiPathways**](https://www.wikipathways.org/), and [**BioCyc**](https://biocyc.org/), which provide curated pathways for metabolic and signaling processes across various organisms.
+Specialized databases like [**MetaCyc**](https://metacyc.org/) (metabolic pathways), [**SIGNOR**](https://signor.uniroma2.it/) (signaling networks), and [**CTD**](http://ctdbase.org/) (toxicogenomic interactions) cater to specific research needs, while [**MSigDB**](https://www.gsea-msigdb.org/gsea/msigdb/) and [**PANTHER**](http://www.pantherdb.org/) are frequently used in enrichment analyses.
+Although not formally a pathway database, [**Gene Ontology (GO)**](http://geneontology.org/) is often used with pathway-based methods to identify enriched biological processes, cellular components, and molecular functions from gene or protein lists.

 Two of the most widely used databases for pathway analysis are KEGG and Reactome.
-These databases serve as repositories of curated information about biological pathways, providing researchers with access to comprehensive maps of cellular functions.

 ### KEGG

-The **Kyoto Encyclopedia of Genes and Genomes (KEGG)** is a manually curated database that offers a collection of high-level maps integrating genomic, chemical, and systemic functional information.
+The [**Kyoto Encyclopedia of Genes and Genomes (KEGG)**](https://www.genome.jp/kegg/) is a manually curated database that offers a collection of high-level maps integrating genomic, chemical, and systemic functional information.
 KEGG provides comprehensive pathway maps, including metabolic pathways, signal transduction pathways, and regulatory pathways.
 KEGG pathways are represented as graphical diagrams, which help in visualizing molecular interactions and their roles in specific biological functions.

 ### Reactome

-**Reactome** is another prominent pathway database that provides detailed information about cellular processes, including metabolic reactions, signal transduction, immune system functions, and more.
+[**Reactome**](https://reactome.org/PathwayBrowser/) is another prominent pathway database that provides detailed information about cellular processes, including metabolic reactions, signal transduction, immune system functions, and more.
 Reactome is an open-source, manually curated knowledge base, focusing on the relationships between genes, proteins, and other molecules in the context of biological pathways.
 Compared to KEGG, Reactome provides finer details about molecular interactions and is enriched by contributions from experts in the field.

 ## Over Representation Analysis (ORA)